pingcap/docs-cn/system-variables.md

     - When you make a query using the primary key as the range condition, multiple read requests can be saved.
     - When you make a query using the prefix of the multi-column primary key as the equivalent condition or range condition, multiple read requests can be saved.

-### tidb_enable_chunk_rpc <span class="version-mark">New in v4.0</span>
+### tidb_enable_collect_execution_info

-- Scope: SESSION
+- Scope: INSTANCE
-- Default value: 1
+- Default value: ON
-- This variable is used to control whether to enable the `Chunk` data encoding format in Coprocessor.
+- This variable controls whether to record the execution information of each operator in the slow query log.

 ### tidb_enable_fast_analyze

 - Scope: SESSION | GLOBAL
-- Default value: 0, indicating not enabling the statistics fast `Analyze` feature.
+- Default value: OFF
 - This variable is used to set whether to enable the statistics `Fast Analyze` feature.
 - If the statistics `Fast Analyze` feature is enabled, TiDB randomly samples about 10,000 rows of data as statistics.
 When the data is distributed unevenly or the data size is small, the statistics accuracy is low.
 This might lead to a non-optimal execution plan, for example, selecting a wrong index.
 If the execution time of the regular `Analyze` statement is acceptable, it is recommended to disable the `Fast Analyze` feature.

 ### tidb_enable_index_merge <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL
-- Default value: 0
+- Default value: OFF
 - This variable is used to control whether to enable the index merge feature.

 ### tidb_enable_noop_functions <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL
-- Default value: 0
+- Default value: OFF
 - By default, TiDB returns an error when you attempt to use the syntax for functionality that is not yet implemented.
-When the variable value is set to `1`, TiDB silently ignores such cases of unavailable functionality, which is helpful if you cannot make changes to the SQL code.
+When the variable value is set to `ON`, TiDB silently ignores such cases of unavailable functionality, which is helpful if you cannot make changes to the SQL code.
 - Enabling `noop` functions controls the following behaviors:
     * `get_lock` and `release_lock` functions
     * `LOCK IN SHARE MODE` syntax